onap/policy-parent/docs/apex/APEX-Policy-Guide.rst

   The set of context that is available for use by the policies of a *PolicyModel* is defined as *ContextMap* concept instances.
 The *PolicyModel* holds a map of all the *ContextMap* definitions.
 A *ContextMap* is itself a container for a group of related context items, each of which is represented by a *ContextItem* concept instance. *ContextMap* concepts are keyed with an ``ArtifactKey`` key.
-A developer can use the APEX Policy Editor to create context maps for their application domain.
+A developer can use the APEX Policy Cli Editor to create context maps for their application domain.

 .. container:: paragraph